nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `event -u DAYS`

 * The days refer to the number of days from the current date.
 All events within this time frame will be displayed.
-Events oncurring on the day the command is entered will not be displayed.
+Events occurring on the day the command is entered will not be displayed.
 * The days **must be a positive integer** 1, 2, 3, …​

 Example: